10 Ways to Get off Opiates

 Therapeutic communities are long-term residential facilities that encourage people to help themselves.
 The rationale behind the “self-help” method is that drug use is a result of a culmination of personal, psychological, and educational problems rather than a disease-based issue.
 The combination of supportive and confrontational techniques allow people to become aware of their specific areas of growth so they can learn how to re-enter society and live drug-free.

-The communities are highly structured, mainly because the majority of people who come to therapeutic communities have failed at other types of treatment.
-The staff is most composed of people who have recovered from their substance use disorders, as well as some psychologists.
-New residents are assigned to menial work duties but can earn better jobs based on time spent in the community and personal growth.
+The communities are highly structured, mainly because the majority of people who come to therapeutic communities have not found success in other types of treatment.
+The staff is mostly composed of people who have recovered from substance use disorders, as well as some psychologists.
+New residents are assigned to basic work duties but can earn better jobs based on time spent in the community and personal growth.

 The main drawback to therapeutic communities is that they are demanding, both physically and psychologically.
 This results in a high drop-out rate.
-However, if you remain in a therapeutic community, they are highly effective.
-In fact, the longer you stay, the more likely you are to remain drug-free.
+However, for people who are able to thrive in a therapeutic community, it can be an effective way to stay in recovery.

 Ultimately, the best way to treat opioid abuse is to combine therapies.
 These methods don’t need to exist in a vacuum or be used one at a time.
-Medication can be taken alongside different forms of therapy, detox, community, and inpatient services, providing you with the best combination of care available.
-Take the facts and the success rates and find the method that works for you.
+Medication can be taken alongside different forms of therapy, detox, community and inpatient services, providing you with the best combination of care available.
+Take the facts and find the method that works for you.
 In the end, that’s the best way to succeed in recovery.